The Nathaniel Rand ’12 Memorial Gorge Safety Education Program

-The two gorges that run through the Cornell campus represent more than 10,000 years of beauty.
-They help to make Cornell one of the world’s most beautiful campuses, and the natural beauty on our campus is truly a “gorges” display of rock, water and trees.
-Cascadilla Gorge is located to the south of campus and Fall Creek Gorge is to the north of campus.
+The two gorges that run through the Cornell campus – Cascadilla and Fall Creek – represent more than 10,000 years of beauty.
+They help to make Cornell one of the world’s most iconic campuses.
 While the gorges are wonderful for recreation and hiking, they can be very dangerous.

 Cascadilla Gorge Trail

-Ascending four hundred feet from downtown Ithaca to College Avenue on campus, the Cascadilla Gorge Trail follows Cascadilla Creek through the gorge past waterfalls, ancient bedrock of shale and sandstone, and many plants adapted to gorge life.
+Located just south of campus and ascending four hundred feet, the Cascadilla Gorge Trail connects downtown Ithaca to College Avenue on campus.
+The trail follows Cascadilla Creek through the gorge past waterfalls, ancient bedrock of shale and sandstone, and many plants adapted to gorge life.

 Fall Creek Gorge Trails

-Fall Creek Gorge begins just west of Beebe Lake.
-Within the gorge, Fall Creek plunges over six waterfalls, the last of which is Ithaca Falls in downtown Ithaca.
-Visitors to the gorge can explore Fall Creek Gorge and rim on four trails.
-View or download the Gorge Safety Brochure (.pdf) for trail information.
+Fall Creek Gorge begins just west of Beebe Lake, north of main campus.
+Within the gorge, Fall Creek plunges over six waterfalls, the last of which is Ithaca Falls.
+Ithaca Falls is located in downtown Ithaca and is owned and managed by the City.
+Visitors to the gorge can safely explore Fall Creek Gorge from the rim trails and four scenic destinations sites.